-The Board's revenue budget for fiscal year 2023 increased from the fiscal year 2022 results.
-The Board believes consumer spending on traditional cable television will slow due to the increase in popularity and availability of streaming services, which are not subject to the requirement to pay franchise or PEG fees.
+The Board's revenue budget for fiscal year 2024 decreased from the fiscal year 2023 results.
+The Board believes consumer spending on traditional cable television will slow due to the increase in popularity and availability of streaming services, which do not currently pay franchise or PEG fees.
 The potential loss of revenue from franchise and PEG fees may be offset, however, by the providers' annual increases in cable television rates charged to consumers who have chosen to remain as traditional cable subscribers.
-The Board is monitoring new rules promulgated by the Federal Communications Commission (FCC) that may reduce PEG revenue.
+The Board is monitoring new rules promulgated by the Federal Communications Commission (FCC) that may reduce PEG revenue, as well as proposed legislation that may impact franchise or PEG revenue.
 The Board will continue to exercise fiscal discipline with respect to board operating expenses, resulting in a return of uncommitted franchise fee revenue to each of the participating municipalities at the end of the fiscal year as a dividend from shared municipal services.
 PEG revenue will be managed in accordance with parameters outlined in applicable state and federal statutes.